-In Step 1: Select what to review select which resource you would like to review.
+In the Select what to review box, select which resource you want to review.

-If you selected Teams + Groups in Step 1, you have two options in Step 2
+If you selected Teams + Groups, you have two options:

-Select teams + groups.
-Select this option if you would like to specify a finite set of teams and/or groups to review.
-After clicking on this option, you will see a list of groups to the right to pick from.
+Select Teams + groups: Select this option if you want to specify a finite set of teams or groups to review.
+A list of groups to choose from appears on the right.

-If you selected Applications in Step 1, you can then select one or more applications in Step 2
+If you selected Applications, select one or more applications.

-Selecting multiple groups and/or applications will result in multiple access reviews created.
-For example, if you select 5 groups to review, that will result in 5 separate access reviews
+Selecting multiple groups or applications results in the creation of multiple access reviews.
+For example, if you select five groups to review, the result is five separate access reviews.

-Next, in Step 3 you can select a scope for the review.
-Your options are
+Now you can select a scope for the review.
+Your options are:

-- Guest users only.
-Selecting this option limits the access review to just the Azure AD B2B guest users in your directory.
+- Guest users only: This option limits the access review to only the Azure AD B2B guest users in your directory.

-- Everyone.
-Selecting this option scopes the access review to all user objects associated with the resource.
+- Everyone: This option scopes the access review to all user objects associated with the resource.

-If you selected All Microsoft 365 groups with guest users in Step 2, then your only option is to review Guest users in Step 3
+If you selected All Microsoft 365 groups with guest users, your only option is to review Guest users only.

-In the Select reviewers section, select either one or more people to perform the access reviews.
+In the Specify reviewers section, in the Select reviewers box, select either one or more people to make decisions in the access reviews.
 You can choose from:

-- Group owner(s) (Only available when performing a review on a Team or group)
+- Group owner(s): This option is only available when you do a review on a team or group.